Randomized interventional effects in semicompeting risks, with application to a hematopoietic cell transplantation study: Discussion

 \section{Discussion}

-Mediation analysis has been well studied for longitudinal studies.
-Three frameworks are commonly adopted for distinguishing the direct and indirect effects from the total effect: the natural effects, separable effects, and interventional effects.
-In the counterfactual world, the natural effects control the intermediate event process at the natural level under treatment $z_1$, the separable effects manipulate the values of treatment components.
+Mediation analysis has been well studied in the context of longitudinal studies.
+Three frameworks are commonly used to distinguish direct and indirect effects from the total effect: natural, separable, and interventional effects.
+In the hypothetical world, natural effects control the intermediate event process at the natural level under treatment $z_1$, whereas separable effects manipulate the values of treatment components.
 In contrast, the interventional effects randomly draw the intermediate event process from the distribution under treatment $z_1$.
-When no time-varying confounders exist, these three frameworks lead to the same identification formula for the treatment effects.
-In the presence of time-varying confounders, the interventional effects require weaker assumptions and fewer restrictions on time-varying confounders.
-However, the interventional direct and indirect effects sum up to a so-called overall effect, possibly not equal to the total effect.
+When no time-varying confounders are present, these three frameworks yield the same statistical functional of treatment effects.
+In the presence of time-varying confounders, interventional effects require weaker assumptions and fewer restrictions on time-varying confounders.
+However, the interventional direct and indirect effects sum to a so-called overall effect, which may not be equal to the total effect.
 Another conditional interventional effects approach draws the intermediate event process conditional on the history of time-varying confounders.
-The conditional interventional direct and indirect effects sum up to the total effect.
+The conditional interventional direct and indirect effects sum to the total effect.
+The randomized intervention shares the spirit of the hypothetical strategy in the ICH E9 (R1) addendum: it may reflect a hypothetical scenario of clinical interest \cite{ICH19}.

-As a criticism of the interventional effects framework, the sharp meditational null criterion is not satisfied.
+As a criticism of the interventional effects framework, the sharp meditational null criterion is not satisfied \cite{miles2023causal, diaz2024non}.
 The mechanism of treatment effects can be investigated more comprehensively by comparing different mediation analysis frameworks, such as separable effects and conditional interventional effects.
-Recall that in Figure \ref{fig:graph}, the interventional effects framework aims to distinguish the effects exerted through the path from treatment to the time-varying confounder.
-As a contrast, the separable effects framework classifies the effect exerted through this path as the treatment effect on the intermediate event, while the conditional interventional effects framework classifies the effect exerted through this path as the treatment effect on the terminal event.
+Recall that in Figure \ref{fig:graph}, the interventional effects framework aims to distinguish the mixed effects exerted through the path from treatment through the time-varying confounder to the intermediate event and terminal event, which results in a hypothetical intermediate event process following a recanting twin of the time-varying confounder.
+In contrast, the separable effects framework classifies the effect exerted through this path as the treatment effect on the intermediate event, while the conditional interventional effects framework classifies the effect exerted through this path as the treatment effect on the terminal event.
 These three frameworks give different interpretations of direct and indirect effects.